Graduate Student Service Award Nomination Process

 It is recommended that the nominator discuss the nomination with the student so they can get a robust picture of all the areas the student engages in service and the motivation behind their activities.
 This information can greatly enhance a nomination letter.
 If the student has a list of service activities in their resume/C.V., this can be submitted as part of the additional supporting materials.

-A single PDF file of the complete nomination package must be submitted by 5 p.m. on Friday, February 8, 2019 to the Graduate Education Office by emailing it to email@example.com.
-The file name and subject line of the email should be: First Name, Last Name, SERVICE AWARD NOMINATION.
-Questions should be directed to Suzie Laurich-McIntyre.
+A single PDF file of the complete nomination package must be submitted by midnight on the second Sunday in February to the Office of Graduate and Postdoctoral Affairs.
+The file name and subject line of the email should be: SERVICE AWARD NOMINATION Nominee First Name, Nominee Last Name.
+Questions should be directed to firstname.lastname@example.org.